Wondering what's the best mirrorless camera you can buy right now? If you're confused, know that you're not alone.

 - Read our in-depth Sony Alpha A7 III review

-The 45.7MP Z7 is Nikon's first full-frame mirrorless camera (along with the 24MP Z6) and we have to say that it's a real triumph.
+Like the sound of the Z6, but want more megapixels?
+Then the 45.7MP Z7 should do the trick.
+Sharing an identical design to the Z6, Nikon's first full-frame mirrorless camera is a real triumph.
 It may be a first-generation camera, but we think Nikon's knocked it out of the park with the Z7 right from the get-go.
 The densely populated 45.7MP sensor is brilliant, delivering some of the best results we've seen on a mirrorless camera, while the effective in-camera image stabilization also delivers.
 Factor in a beautiful EVF, excellent handling, very competent AF performance and great response throughout, and it's easy to see why the Z7 is such a pleasure to use.

 - Read our in-depth Nikon Z7 review

 Sensor size: Full-frame | Resolution: 42.2MP | Viewfinder: 3,686K dots | Monitor: 3.0-inch tilt-angle touchscreen, 1,440K dots | Autofocus: 399-point AF | Maximum continuous shooting rate: 10fps | Movies: 4K at 30p | User level: Expert